-Vicki Coy is a clinical social worker with over 15 years of experience in serving the needs of individuals, couples, groups, and families in Fredericton and the surrounding areas.
-She is a bilingual master’s social worker with practice in many different fields, including youth care worker, intake worker with Child Protection, Family Court social worker, clinical counsellor at the Mental Health Clinic for CFB Gagetown, and now as owner of Northside Counselling Services.
-Because of this familiarity, we have created a relaxed, comfortable and practical environment for everyone coming into the building.
+Vicki Coy has been a Clinical Social Worker since 2006, received her Bachelors in Social Work in 1998, and has served the needs of individuals, couples, groups, and families in many capacities during those years.
+Offering bilingual services, Vicki has practiced in several different fields, including youth care worker, intake worker with Child Protection, Family Court social worker, clinical counsellor at the Mental Health Clinic for CFB Gagetown, instructor at St. Thomas University, and now as owner of Northside Counselling Services.

-Vicki’s counselling approach uses solution-focused therapy, reality therapy and some aspects of cognitive behavioural therapy.
-Her sessions and work use practical, manageable and effective strategies that can easily be applied to help with a variety of issues.
+Vicki’s counselling approach uses Solution-focused Therapy, Strength-based Therapy, Reality Therapy and some aspects of Cognitive Behavioural Therapy.
+Her sessions and work use practical, manageable, and effective strategies that can easily be applied to help with a variety of issues.

 Clinical Family Counsellor